tcorral/Hydra.js/README.md

 * You can test your modules with any Unit Testing Framework.
 * Only 1.1kb when Gzipped.

+[Documentation](https://github.com/tcorral/Hydra.js/examples_and_documents/jsdoc/index.html) to see for yourself!
-[Documentation and examples](https://github.com/tcorral/Hydra.js/examples.html) to see for yourself!
+[Examples](https://github.com/tcorral/Hydra.js/examples_and_documents/index.html) to see for yourself!

 ## Usage